 Our goodwill impairment test was performed using the quantitative two-step process.
 In the first step, we compared the fair value of the Huron Business Advisory reporting unit with its net book value (or carrying amount), including goodwill.
 In estimating the fair value of the Huron Business Advisory reporting unit, we relied on a combination of the income approach and the market approach, utilizing the guideline company method, with a fifty-fifty weighting.
 Based on the result of the first step, we determined that the fair value of our Huron Business Advisory reporting unit was less than its carrying value as of September 30, 2012 and, as such, we applied the second step of the goodwill impairment test to this reporting unit.
-The second step compared the implied fair value of the Huron Business Advisory reporting unit's goodwill.
+The second step compared the implied fair value of the Huron Business Advisory reporting unit's goodwill with the carrying amount of that goodwill.
 The implied fair value of goodwill is determined in the same manner as the amount of goodwill recognized in a business combination.
-That is, the fair value of the reporting unit is allocated to all of the assets and liabilities of that unit (including any unrecognized intangible assets) as if the reporting unit.
+That is, the fair value of the reporting unit is allocated to all of the assets and liabilities of that unit (including any unrecognized intangible assets) as if the reporting unit had been acquired in a business combination and the fair value of the reporting unit was the purchase price paid to acquire the reporting unit.
 Based on the result of the second step of the goodwill impairment analysis, we recorded a \$13.1 million non-cash pretax charge in the third quarter of 2012 to reduce the carrying value of goodwill in our Huron Business Advisory reporting unit.